WPBeginner

 Email fields

-Now, any time someone inputs their name and email into your form, they’ll be added to your email list.
+Your newsletter sign-up form is now ready.
+Any time someone inputs their name and email into your form, they’ll be added to your email list.

 Grow Your Email List Faster with OptinMonster

-You get just a few seconds to convince a website visitor to stay and look around.
+You get a few seconds to convince a website visitor to stay and look around.

-OptinMonster homepage
+OptinMonster website

-From there, you can customize your form in style, and use smart targeting rules to display it at the precise time and location.
+From there, you can customize your form in style and use smart targeting rules to display it at the precise time and location.

 OptinMonster exit-intent popup